 It’s funny how you really can’t know about certain things until you’re already in it.
 You can read the articles and the blog posts.
 The countless lists of, “Top 10 Reasons Why He’s The One (And Five Reasons He’s Not),” and listen to all the descriptions of “finding the one” but you’re not going to know… until you know.
-You’re not going to know which “this is right” feeling is the one you can trust.. until you know, and no one can tell you what that feeling looks like or how it stands out through the “what am I doing????” moments.
-You just know when you know, and if you don’t know then you don’t know…. you know?
+You’re not going to know which “this is right” feeling is the one you can trust until you know.
+No one can tell you what that feeling looks like or how it stands out through the “what am I doing????” moments.
+You just know when you know, and if you don’t know then you don’t know….
 It’s so calculated and yet, you can never describe the feeling of knowing that the person you are with right now should be there forever.

 Through our marriage we’ve obviously had ups and downs, good times and bad times.

 The beginning was full of realizing that being married was a good idea, but that we had no idea how to do it.
 We didn’t know how to compromise and we didn’t know how to be a team.
 We fell hard, we fell fast, and we went 5,000 miles an hour.
 Then all of a sudden, it was just us and our life we just created and we didn’t know what to do with each other.
 We still felt like winning an argument was how to end an argument and that just because our wedding was small and we didn’t spend too much time thinking about it, we were already marriage experts and would be perfect at everything always because we knew better than to spend a billion dollars on a wedding.